meganz/mpenc_doc/source/future-work.rst

 Membership change *policy* protocol
   This ought to be layered on top of a membership change *mechanism* protocol.
   When reasoning about security, naturally one considers who is allowed to do what.
-But this is a separate issue from *how to execute membership changes*, which is a hard distributed systems topic unrelated to security.
-We should solve the latter first, assuming that everyone is allowed to do everything, *then* think about how to construct a secure mechanism to restrict these operations based on some user-defined policy.
-(This is the same reason why one does authentication before and separately from authorization.)
+But authorization is a separate issue from *how to execute membership changes*.
+We should solve the latter first, assuming that all members are allowed to make any change (in many cases this is exactly what is desired), *then* think about how to construct a secure mechanism to restrict these operations based on some user-defined policy.
+This is the same reason why we generally perform authentication before, and separately from, authorization.